Portrait by Louis Fratino, Porsena, 2017

 Marcelo Gabriel Yáñez (b.
 San Juan, PR 1996)

-He is the consulting scholar and curator for the 2025-2027 Archive in Residence at Soft Network of the Archive of Sheyla Baykal and most recently organized, with Penny Arcade, the exhibition dearly Loved friends: Photographs by Sheyla Baykal, 1965-1990 (April 4 - May 10, 2025).
-He has been actively collaborating with Arcade and Steve Zehentner since 2022.
+He is the consulting scholar and curator for the 2025-2027 Archive in Residence at Soft Network of the Archive of Sheyla Baykal, where he mostly recently curated, with Penny Arcade, the exhibition dearly Loved friends: Photographs by Sheyla Baykal, 1965-1990.

 He was the research assistant for the Brooklyn Museum exhibition and publication Copy Machine Manifestos: Artists Who Make Zines.

-Other projects include on-going research and writing on the Puerto Rican painter René Santos (1954-1986), the architect Paul F. Williams (1925-1993), as well as a personal discographical project about early recorded music in Cuba and Puerto Rico.
+Other projects include on-going research and writing on the Puerto Rican painter René Santos (1954-1986), the architect and artist Paul F. Williams (1925-1993), as well as a discographical project about early recorded music in Cuba and Puerto Rico.

 some links: